iamnotnato/alx-system_engineering-devops/0x00-shell_basics/README.md

 * **13. We are symbols, and inhabit symbols**
   * File : [13-symbolic_link](./13-symbolic_link)
   * Required : A symbolic link to /bin/ls, named __ls__.

+💡*Fun Fact : "We are symbols, and inhabit symbols." - Ralph Waldo.*
 <br>

 * **14. Copy HTML files**